A guide to market entry applications for NHS pharmacy contracts in England

 NHS contracts are valuable because they are hard to come by.
 Equally, if a new contract is granted, it can have devastating consequences for existing pharmacy businesses.

 Obtaining a pharmacy contract or opposing an application that would impact on an existing pharmacy business is not a straightforward process.
 The regulations and the law are complicated.
 What is more, rights can easily be lost if specific requirements are not met, such as the right to appeal or the right to attend a hearing.
-This guide is intended as an overview of market entry applications.
-It deals with the most common questions that our clients ask us when they are considering making an application or have received notification of an application in their local area.

 News & Insights